 For the past few months we’ve been updating our bedroom and I’m really excited for the latest addition: the bed!
+We found a new one on Wayfair Canada and are loving it.
 I’ve been sharing about the process since we started it last Fall, including painting and adding wall decals (which made such a difference right there alone- scroll to the bottom of this post for photos of the process along the way) and there are just a few finishing touches left.
 In some ways it’s great to have those weekend warrior projects that you finish all at once, but sometimes it’s just not doable: not enough time/ budget/ keeping the kids occupied while you try to work, etc., so we’ve been working away as we’ve had the time and budget to do so.
+My friend told me that there are some Cheap deals on paydaydeals.com.au.
+Might be a good idea for me to check those out!
 View Post

 If you’ve been drooling over the chunky knit blankets all over Instagram and Pinterest, you’re not alone.
 I’ve been wanting to splurge on one for myself for a while, and when I saw this beauty by Leo & Bea at my friend Piya’s shop, The Handpicked Home, I couldn’t stop thinking about it.
 These blankets are gorgeous!
 And with Mother’s Day coming up it’s the perfect time to splurge on one for yourself or drop some hints to the hubby.